ArmanTheParman/Parmanode/README.md

 From then on to run Parmanode, you can double click the run_parmanode.sh file.
 If you get a popup, choose to "run in terminal".
-Alternatively you can open terminal, navigate to right directory with cd Desktop/parmanode, then type ./run_parmanode.sh
+Alternatively you can open terminal, navigate to the right directory with cd Desktop/parmanode, then type ./run_parmanode.sh

 If you get a fingerprint error/warning when you run the git clone.
 That's fine, carry on.